Teffont Evias: Interior

 Inside are effigies and tombs of Henry Ley (d.
 1574) and his two sons, and an early 19th-century reredos.
 Sir Walter Raleigh mentions the church of "Tevont Evias" in his Discoverie of Guiana (1596), in connection with the Ley family.
 Windows have pieces of medieval glass and 17th-century roundels.
 The three bells were cast in the 17th century.
+A royal heraldic achievement, dating from 1675, painted on wooden boards, is displayed facing the main entrance.

 There is also a marble tarsia panel by Henri de Triqueti, who went on to work in the Albert Memorial Chapel at Windsor Castle.
 Installed in 1863, the panel was commissioned by Emily Fane de Salis and depicts the choir of angels.

 Parish

 The rectory was united in 1922 with the newly created benefice of Teffont Magna (until then a chapelry of Dinton), retaining the rectory house at Teffont Evias.
 The benefice was held in plurality with Dinton from 1952.
 In 1979 the benefice became part of a group ministry, today called the Nadder Valley team and covering fourteen parishes with sixteen churches.
 The church's parish registers survive in the Wiltshire and Swindon History Centre for the following dates: christenings 1684–1991, marriages 1701–1994, and burials 1683–1991.

-In 1914 the Reverend Sir Douglas Edward Scott, 7th Baronet, was appointed as the parish's rector.
+In 1914, the Reverend Sir Douglas Edward Scott, 7th Baronet, was appointed as the parish's rector.
 Shortly afterwards he was declared bankrupt and his rectorship terminated; four years later, he was convicted of bigamy and imprisoned.

 Governance

-Teffont Evias is now part of the parish of Teffont, which has a parish council and is in the area of the Wiltshire Council unitary authority, which is responsible for almost all significant local government functions.
-It falls within the South West Wiltshire parliamentary constituency and the serving Member of Parliament is Andrew Murrison.
+Teffont Evias is now part of the parish of Teffont, which has a parish council and is in the area of the Wiltshire Council, a unitary authority which is responsible for almost all significant local government functions.
+For Westminster elections, it falls within the Salisbury constituency.